dylan-profiler/visions/docs/_sources/visions/background/graph_view.rst.txt

 Relational mapping extensions
 -----------------------------

-TODO: Identity transformation and note in practice we don't check this...

 We extend the data structure to support mappings from one data type to another.
 Relational mappings are very similar to the edges in the base data structure.